Early Recognition. Rapid Intervention.

 Hundreds of children die each year in the US due to poorly prepared emergency departments.
 LifeFlow can help.

-LifeFlow effectively and efficient achieves rapid fluid resuscitation with even the smallest of IV catheters.
+LifeFlow effectively and efficiently achieves rapid fluid resuscitation with even the smallest of IV catheters.

 LifeFlow is uniquely designed to facilitate rapid, controlled administration of blood and IV fluids in pediatric patients with shock and hypotension.